StephenFang/Scalable-Data-Analytics/README.md

 DataFrames.

 We'll start with some toy data first before we return to the more complex campaign data.
-The toy data is just a collection of 2D points; you can play around with it to experiment.
-(This data is stored in the form of a [`Parquet`](https://parquet.apache.org/) file for efficiency; you don't need to worry about the specifics of it except that they appear as directories in the file system and you can load them with `sql.read.parquet`.)
+The toy data is just a collection of 2D points; we can play around with it to experiment.
+(This data is stored in the form of a [`Parquet`](https://parquet.apache.org/) file for efficiency; we don't need to worry about the specifics of it except that they appear as directories in the file system and we can load them with `sql.read.parquet`.)

 Hint: NumPy will come in handy here for computing things like distances, or for generating pseudo-random numbers.

 **Note: Remember, we are using DataFrames to ensure that our algorithm scales with the size of data input.
 Do not attempt to read large amounts of data into memory (e.g. into Python lists)!
-Failure to do so may cause your code to run _very_ slowly, and you may lose points as a result.**
+Failure to do so may cause wer code to run _very_ slowly, and we may lose points as a result.**

 ### 2a.
 K-means++ Initialization

-First, you will initialize the centers using the [K-Means++ algorithm](https://en.wikipedia.org/wiki/K-means%2B%2B#Improved_initialization_algorithm).
+First, we will initialize the centers using the [K-Means++ algorithm](https://en.wikipedia.org/wiki/K-means%2B%2B#Improved_initialization_algorithm).
 Since we want to sample for centers in a scalable fasion, we will use